 In other words, the higher the bid placed, the higher your chances to win the ad amongst other advertisers for the same product.
 While the better the ad quality, the lesser you’ll be required to bid to grab the top placement spot.

-Why you need to try Amazon PPC?
+Why do you need to try Amazon PPC optimization?

 Boost your product sales

-Push up organic rankings of competitive keywords
+Increase the organic rankings of competitive keywords

 Create brand awareness for new product launches